splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 .. _aws-api-setup:

-Configure your setup
+3. Configure your setup
 =============================

-Provide the ARN role to the Infrastructure Monitoring component of Splunk Observability Cloud.
+Provide the ARN role to Splunk Observability Cloud.

 You can also configure your connection to support any of the following use cases:

 - Collect metrics for selected regions and services using the CloudWatch API.
 - Collect metrics for all regions and all services using the CloudWatch API.